+OUORUM:

+Because the holders of our Preferred Stock are entitled to elect one director as a separate class, there are different standards for determining if a quorum is present.
+For purposes of electing the director to be elected by the holders of our Preferred Stock, there must be a majority of the outstanding shares of our Preferred Stock on the Record Date, present in person or by proxy, at this year's annual stockholders meeting.
+For purposes of electing our other directors, approving the amendment to our certificate of incorporation and approving the Plan amendments, the holders of a majority of the votes entitled to vote at this year's annual stockholders meeting, including the votes entitled to vote held by the holders of our Preferred Stock, present in person or by proxy, will constitute a quorum.
+For all other purposes, the holders of the majority of the votes entitled to vote at this year's annual stockholders meeting, present in person or by proxy, will constitute a quorum.

-- QUORUM: The holders of the majority of the votes entitled to vote at this year's annual stockholders meeting will constitute a quorum. - VOTES REQUIRED TO APPROVE A PROPOSAL: To be elected, directors must receive a plurality of the shares voting in person or by proxy, provided a quorum exists.
+VOTES REQUIRED TO APPROVE A To be elected, directors must receive a plurality of the shares voting in person or by proxy, provided a quorum exists.
 A plurality means receiving the largest number of votes, regardless of whether that is a majority.
-To approve the Plan amendments, we must receive a majority of the votes cast by persons entitled to vote and present in person or by proxy at the meeting.
-All other matters which may be submitted to you at the meeting will be decided by a majority of the votes cast on the matter, provided a quorum exists, except as otherwise provided by law or our Certificate of Incorporation or Bylaws. - SHARES OUTSTANDING AND NUMBER OF VOTES: On the Record Date, there were 24,315,421 shares of Common Stock outstanding.
+The affirmative vote of the votes entitled to be cast, including the votes entitled to be cast held by the holders of our Preferred Stock, is required to approve the amendment to our certificate of incorporation.
+Approval of the Plan amendments and all other matters submitted to you at the meeting will be decided by a majority of the votes cast on the matter, provided a quorum exists, except as otherwise provided by law or our Certificate of Incorporation or Bylaws.

+SHARES OUTSTANDING AND NUMBER OF VOTES: On the Record Date, there were 25,145,799 shares of our Common Stock outstanding.
 Each share of Common Stock entitles the holder to one vote per share.
-On the Record Date, there were 271,426 shares of Preferred Stock outstanding.
-Each share of Preferred Stock entitles the holder to approximately 35.8 votes per share, or 9,716,373 votes in the aggregate. - ABSTENTIONS AND BROKER NON-VOTES: Those who fail to return a proxy or attend the meeting will not count towards determining any required plurality, majority or quorum.
-Stockholders and brokers returning proxies or attending the meeting who abstain from voting on the election of our directors will count towards determining a quorum.
-However, such abstentions will have no effect on the outcome of the election of our directors or on the approval of the Plan amendments.
+On the Record Date, there were 281,756 shares of Preferred Stock outstanding.
+Each share of Preferred Stock entitles the holder to approximately 35.8 votes per share, or 10,086,129 votes in the aggregate.

+ABSTENTIONS AND BROKER NON- Those who fail to return a proxy or attend the meeting will not count towards determining any required plurality, majority or quorum.
+Stockholders and brokers returning proxies or attending the meeting who abstain from voting on the election of our directors, approval of the amendment to the certificate of incorporation or on the approval of the Plan amendments will count towards determining a quorum.
+Such abstentions will have no effect on the election of our directors or on the approval of the Plan amendments, but will have the same effect as a no vote on the approval of the amendment to the certificate of incorporation.